DennisSchulmeister/SynthExperiments/Puredata/Harmonic Reynthesis/README.md

    [Manual Volume 2 - Sound Design Manual, p.
 87ff](http://www.500sound.com/software/Volume%202%20-%20Sound%20Design.pdf)),
    which are modulated by a single sine wave.
 The Synclavier uses wavetable synthesis according to the manual and thus recomputes the waveform each time a value is changed.
-Since the wavetable contains exactly one wave cycle, only integer ratios are allowed.
+Therefore, only integer ratios are allowed.

    In Mini Clavier the harmonics are synthesized in real-time and thus can have any ratio.
 But this is not used by the resynthesis program as I found the